 Special measures applying to business relationships.
-35.- (1) A designated person shall obtain information reasonably warranted by the risk of money laundering or terrorist financing on the purpose and intended nature of a business relationship with a customer prior to the establishment of the relationship.

-(2) A designated person who is unable to obtain such information, as a result of any failure on the part of the customer, shall not provide the service sought by the customer for so long as the failure continues.

-(3) A designated person shall monitor dealings with a customer with whom the person has a business relationship, including (to the extent reasonably warranted by the risk of money laundering or terrorist financing) by scrutinising transactions and the source of wealth or of funds for those transactions, to determine whether or not the transactions are consistent with-
+- 35.- (1) A designated person shall obtain information reasonably warranted by the risk of money laundering or terrorist financing on the purpose and intended nature of a business relationship with a customer prior to the establishment of the relationship. - (2) A designated person who is unable to obtain such information, as a result of any failure on the part of the customer, shall not provide the service sought by the customer for so long as the failure continues. - (3) A designated person shall monitor dealings with a customer with whom the person has a business relationship, including (to the extent reasonably warranted by the risk of money laundering or terrorist financing) by scrutinising transactions and the source of wealth or of funds for those transactions, to determine whether or not the transactions are consistent with -

-- (a) the person's knowledge of the customer and the customer's business and pattern of transactions, and - (b) any knowledge that the person may have that the customer may be involved in money laundering or terrorist financing.

-(4) Except as provided by section 36, a designated person who fails to comply with this section commits an offence and is liable-

-- (a) on summary conviction, to a fine not exceeding €5,000 or imprisonment for a term not exceeding 12 months (or both), or - (b) on conviction on indictment, to a fine or imprisonment for a term not exceeding 5 years (or both).
+- (a) the person's knowledge of the customer and the customer's business and pattern of transactions, and - (b) any knowledge that the person may have that the customer may be involved in money laundering or terrorist financing. - (4) Except as provided by section 36, a designated person who fails to comply with this section commits an offence and is liable- - (a) on summary conviction, to a fine not exceeding €5,000 or imprisonment for a term not exceeding 12 months (or both), or - (b) on conviction on indictment, to a fine or imprisonment for a term not exceeding 5 years (or both).

 Exemption from section 35(1).
-36.- (1) A designated person is not required to comply with section 35(1) if the designated person has reasonable grounds for believing that the customer or product concerned is a specified customer or specified product, as the case may be.

-(2) The exemption provided for in subsection (1) does not apply to a designated person in any of the following circumstances:

-(a) the customer concerned is from a place that is designated under section 32;

-- (b) section 33(1)(c) or (d) or (4) applies; - (c) a designated person is required to apply measures, in relation to the customer or beneficial owner (if any) concerned, under section 37.

-(3) For the purposes of this section, "specified customer" and "specified product" have the same meanings as they have in section 34.
+- 36.-F9[(1) A designated person is not required to apply the measures specified in section 35(1) if the designated person, having taken such measures as are necessary to establish if the customer is a specified customer or the product is a specified product, is satisfied that- - (a) the customer is a specified customer, or - (b) the product is a specified product.] - (2) The exemption provided for in subsection (1) does not apply to a designated person in any of the following circumstances: - (a) the customer concerned is from a place that is designated under section 32; - (b) section 33(1)(c) or (d) or (4) applies; - (c) a designated person is required to apply measures, in relation to the customer or beneficial owner (if any) concerned, under section 37. - (3) For the purposes of this section, "specified customer" and "specified product" have the same meanings as they have in section 34.

+F9 Substituted (14.06.2013) by Criminal Justice Act 2013 (19/2013), s.
+8, S.I.
+No. 196 of 2013.